Table of Contents

 Tsunami-Induced Coastal Changes

-Submarine earthquakes uplift or subside the seafloor, displacing water and generating tsunamis.
-These waves erode beaches, destroy coastal barriers, and deposit sediment far inland.
-The 2004 Indian Ocean tsunami permanently altered the coastlines of Indonesia, Sri Lanka, and India.
+Submarine earthquakes, especially megathrust events at subduction zones, can cause sudden vertical displacement of the seafloor, displacing vast volumes of seawater and generating tsunamis.
+These powerful waves erode beaches, destroy coastal barriers such as reefs and dunes, and deposit sediment far inland.
+The devastating 2004 Indian Ocean tsunami permanently altered the coastlines of Indonesia, Sri Lanka, India, and other countries, erasing some landforms and creating new ones.
+Coastal subsidence and uplift from these events also modify tidal flats, estuaries, and mangrove ecosystems.

 River Course Changes